 Bring the water to a boil on high heat.

 As soon as the water starts to bubble, turn the stovetop temperature down to medium-low.
+You are technically making poached chicken tenders and you aren't cooking them at a full boil.

 With the lid on, continue to cook the chicken tenders for 2-3 minutes until they're cooked through and the internal temperature is 160 F.